Battle of Hodeidah: Reactions

-Houthi leader Mohammed Ali al-Houthi blamed the assault on Western inaction, saying that the British assured them a week earlier that no coalition troops would attack Hudayda "without their agreement and assistance".
+Houthi leader Mohammed Ali al-Houthi blamed the assault on Western inaction, saying that the British assured them a week earlier that no coalition troops would attack Hodeidah "without their agreement and assistance".
 Houthi spokesman Abdul Salem also stated that aggression in the West Coast "lacks moral and social values, so the aggressors resort to media show off and psychological warfare".

 Writing an op-ed in The Washington Post, Mohammed Ali al-Houthi, head of the Houthi-led Supreme Revolutionary Committee, stated the November escalation of war against Hudaida showed that US calls for peace were empty, misleading and only meant to save face after Khashoggi murder scandal, arguing that Trump administration is also interested in continuation of the war because of economic profits.
 He also said that the coalition is using famine and cholera as weapons of war and has undermined UN efforts for peace by threatening to cut its funding.
 He pointed to 2015 power-sharing deal by UN which was disrupted by the coalition airstrikes.
 He said that they would stop missile strikes at Saudi Arabia if Saudi-led coalition also stop their airstrikes against Yemen.
 "We love peace — the kind of honorable peace defended by our revolution’s leader, Abdulmalik al-Houthi.
 We are ready for peace, the peace of the brave.
 God willing, Yemenis will remain the callers of peace and lovers of peace," he said.